Our pick of the best films set in London, from Notting Hill to Sliding Doors

 Sliding Doors, 1998

-Usually the difference between being five or ten minutes late for work, missing the tube is a matter of life and death for Gwyneth Paltrow in this charming/heartbreaking, split-narrative rom-com that ponders how every moment matters.
-We follow Paltrow as she does and doesn’t make her train, though she goes through the ringer - slimy boyfriends, job woes, unforeseen accidents - either way.
+The difference between being five or ten minutes late for work, or missing the tube is not usually a matter of life and death.
+But this charming/heartbreaking, split-narrative rom-com from Peter Howitt reflects on how every moment matters.
+We follow two storylines of Gwyneth Paltrow’s Helen as she does and doesn’t make her train, though she goes through the ringer – slimy boyfriends, job woes, unforeseen accidents – either way.
 Love with impish John Hannah perseveres throughout; a happy moral for those who believe in 'the one’.
 DE

 Notting Hill, 1999

-It may be one of the most improbable plotlines ever - glitzy Hollywood actress (Julia Roberts) falls for down-at-heel travel bookshop owner (Hugh Grant, making the first of several appearances in this piece), but this has to be the most wonderful love letter to Notting Hill as it used to be, before the wa**er-bankers moved in.
-Scenes of Portobello Road’s fruit ’n' veg market and antique stalls, together with all those indie boho boutiques and caffs - most of which are long gone - are atmospherically captured.
-The famous blue door - at 280 Westbourne Park Road - was sold at auction later that year, for almost £6,000.
+It may be one of the most improbable plotlines ever – glitzy Hollywood actress (Julia Roberts) falls for down-at-heel travel bookshop owner (Hugh Grant, making the first of several appearances in this piece), but this has to be the most wonderful love letter to Notting Hill as it used to be, before the wa**er-bankers moved in.
+Scenes of Portobello Road’s fruit ’n' veg market and antique stalls, together with all those indie boho boutiques and caffs – most of which are long gone – are atmospherically captured.
+The famous blue door – at 280 Westbourne Park Road – was sold at auction in 1999, for almost £6,000 (the flat sold for nearly £4.6 million in 2014).
 KL

 Bridget Jones’s Diary, 2001